 - Tie respectful behavior to performance feedback and promotions

-For employers in California, a tailored Sexual Harassment in California training course can connect statewide requirements to day-to-day examples, such as client dinners, tech chats, and hybrid meetings.
+For employers in California, a tailored sexual harassment in california training courseย can connect statewide requirements to day-to-day examples, such as client dinners, tech chats, and hybrid meetings.
 When people see their real world reflected in training, they are more likely to apply what they learn.

 Misconduct In Digital, Remote, And Hybrid Settings